 Other times require the hypnotic voice for students, parents and myself:

 Time is ripe for a healing balm.

 At times have that certain bit of doubt that keeps you searching for what it’s about.

 I’m always trying to do more, and wondering. . . and struggling.

 It doesn’t always smell great, but it does the job!

-Circles are ingrained into our habits early in life: 3rd graders, cheerleaders, geeks, vegetarians, yada yada.
-Commonalities are good, yet those same circles which embrace us can turn against us and our success as a society, a world.
+Circles are ingrained into our habits early in life: 3rd graders, cheerleaders, geeks, vegetarians, gay, straight, any color, yada yada.
+Commonalities are good, yet those same circles which embrace us can turn against us and our success as a society, as a world.

 Cherish the circles we have: of friends, of commonalities, of opinions, of humanness, etc. but don’t hold them too close or squeeze them too tight, or they’ll stop being open circles.